Yggras/dnd-builder/.opencode/brain/Class-and-Spells-Builder-UX-Decisions.md

   - spell-limit issues should appear near the relevant spell tab/count/action

 ### Selection Summary
-- A compact summary bar should stay visible while browsing long Class & Spells content.
-- The summary should help the user keep context while scrolling.

-Expected summary direction:
+- Do not add a sticky or persistent Class & Spells summary bar.
-- selected class and level
+- Keep context inside the selected class sections and spell subpanel instead of introducing a separate summary surface.
-- subclass status
-- spell counts if applicable
-- current `OK` / `Need` / `Fix` state for this phase

 ### Recommendations Policy
 - Do not add strong class or spell recommendations yet.